Mothership Connection

-Mothership Connection is the fourth album by American funk band Parliament, released on December 15, 1975, on Casablanca Records.
+Mothership Connection is the fourth album by the American funk band Parliament, released on December 15, 1975, on Casablanca Records.
 This concept album is often rated among the best Parliament-Funkadelic releases, and was the first to feature horn players Maceo Parker and Fred Wesley, previously of James Brown's backing band the J.B.'s.

 Mothership Connection became Parliament's first album to be certified gold and later platinum.
 It was supported by the hit "Give Up the Funk (Tear the Roof off the Sucker)," the band's first million-selling single.
 The Library of Congress added the album to the National Recording Registry in 2011, declaring that it "has had an enormous influence on jazz, rock and dance music."

 Concept

 The album is held together by an outer-space theme.
 Describing the concept, George Clinton said "We had put black people in situations nobody ever thought they would be in, like the White House.
 I figured another place you wouldn't think black people would be was in outer space.
 I was a big fan of Star Trek, so we did a thing with a pimp sitting in a spaceship shaped like a Cadillac, and we did all these James Brown-type grooves, but with street talk and ghetto slang."
 The album's concept would form the backbone of P-Funk's concert performances during the 1970s, in which a large spaceship prop known as the Mothership would be lowered onto the stage.

 BBC Music described the album as a pioneering work of Afrofuturism "set in a future universe where black astronauts interact with alien worlds."
 Journalist Frasier McAlpine stated: "As a reaction to an increasingly fraught 1970s urban environment in which African-American communities faced the end of the optimism of the civil rights era, this flamboyant imagination (and let's be frank, exceptional funkiness) was both righteous and joyful."